Why We Need Humble Leaders

 More recently many scholars and experts have called for professionals and leaders in all professions to approach their roles with more humility.
 For example, for lawyers and judges, humility is important to effectively interpret the law and balance the ideals of justice and mercy.
 In medicine, competence and humility are seen as the two essential dimensions of medical professionalism.
 Humility has also been spot-lighted as important for political and military leaders, particularly in the current political climate.

 Bottom-up, participative leadership lends itself to the inclusion of humble leadership.
 Although some advocate top-down strategic change approaches others are now arguing the need for organizations to learn to “grow strategy from below,” seek bottom-up “small wins,” as reflected in the agile leadership model.
-Advocates of emergent change argue the importance of organizations being willing to live on the “edge of chaos” to achieve the level of flexibility and adaptability required for continuous transformation.

 Leaders who humbly acknowledge they do not need to be the master of all skills and communicating to others they have much to contribute in achieving an optimal result also builds organizational commitment and increases trust in the leader argue researchers Robert S. Dennis and Mihal Bocarnea.
 Not only does accurate self-knowledge recognize one’s own values, they argue, but humble leaders fully recognize the importance of others’ values and priorities — including the big picture capacity to pursue a better future that can come from collaborative action, and the necessity of creating strong partnerships with others to achieve that optimal future.